rishi-hue/datapipeline/README.md

 # datapipeline

-We use Amazon DynamoDB and populated s3.
+We use Amazon DynamoDB and made some fake data to populate it.
 I configured data pipeline from dynamo db to s3 bucket.
 I then Launch EMR cluster.
 I read from DynamoDb and write to s3 bucket.
-We then launch a EMR cluster and read from s3 bucket and write to dyanmo db table